sb011/Bookmyseat/README.md

 <img src="https://user-images.githubusercontent.com/71833071/172041489-1f8f2f88-98fe-412b-89cb-cd729bbafa85.jpeg" width="400" height="400">

 This website is used to purchase movie tickets.
-It displays the most recent theatrical releases and allows users to purchase tickets.
+It displays the most recent theater releases and allows users to purchase tickets.
 The administrator has the ability to add movies, theatres, and shows.

 ## Major Functionalities:
 - Login, Register, Logout for users and admin
 - Update profile
 - Add, Delete, Update Movies
 - Add, Delete, Update Cinemas
-- Save, Unsave News Shows
 - Purchase cinema tickets
 - Search Movies, Cinemas